Crosswhite History, Family Crest & Coats of Arms

 As far as early records of the family are concerned, they are indeed few as we only found one record of the family in the Hundredorum Rolls of 1273: John de Crostweyt and this was a family in Norfolk.

-Important Dates for the Crosswhite family
+Early History of the Crosswhite family

 This web page shows only a small excerpt of our Crosswhite research.
 Another 104 words (7 lines of text) covering the years 1534, 1729 and 1721 are included under the topic Early Crosswhite History in all our PDF Extended History products and printed products wherever possible.